Popular Stories

 sage

-Toss sage leaves on your barbecue or firepit to release its earthy aroma and keep mozzies at bay.
+Toss sage leaves on your barbecue or fire pit to release their earthy aroma and keep mozzies at bay.
 Dried sage will also do the trick.

 mint mozzie repeller

-The fresh, strong scent and taste we love in our drinks, chewing gum and toothpaste is loathed by mozzies, especially when you crush the leaves and rub them on your skin.
+Mozzies loathe the fresh, strong scent we love in drinks, chewing gum and toothpaste — especially when you crush the leaves and rub them on your skin.
 You can also dry them in a bowl inside.

 Related stories